tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 The adoption of PQC in TLS-based applications will not be a simple binary decision but rather a gradual transition that  demands a careful evaluation of trade-offs and deployment considerations.
-Application providers will need to assess algorithm selection, performance impact, interoperability, and security requirements specific to their use cases.
+Application providers will need to assess algorithm selection, performance impact, interoperability, and security requirements tailored to their specific use cases.
 While the IETF defines cryptographic mechanisms for TLS and provides guidance on PQC transition strategies, it does not prescribe a one-size-fits-all approach.
 Instead, this document highlights key considerations to help stakeholders adopt PQC in a manner that aligns with their operational and security needs.